Did you know that the way your blog is written is an integral part of on-page SEO?

 This tool offers a free online editor, which shows how easy/hard it is to read certain content.
 It also shows the reading grade of an article.
 Before I edited this article, you can see the reading score in the above screenshot.

-Here are some other articles which will help you in proof-reading and improving your content:
+Here are some other articles that will help you in proof-reading and improving your content:

 If this is the first time you’re hearing about “Readability for SEO“, I suggest you not only work on on-page optimization and writing high-quality articles, but put a little stress on the reading level of your articles.